BMC Otomotiv

 BMC Otomotiv Sanayi ve Ticaret A.Ş.
-(BMC Automotive Industry and Trade A.Ş.), doing business as BMC Otomotive and BMC ([beː meː ˈdʒeː]), is one of the largest automobile manufacturers in Turkey.
+(BMC Automotive Industry and Trade A.Ş.), doing business as BMC Otomotiv and BMC ([beː meː ˈdʒeː]), is one of the largest automobile manufacturers in Turkey.
 Its products include commercial trucks, buses, military trucks and armoured vehicles.
 The company was founded in 1964 by Ergün Özakat in partnership of British Motor Corporation which held a 26% stake.
 It was purchased by Çukurova Holding in 1989, and seized by the Turkish government's TMSF (Turkish Savings Deposit Insurance Fund) in 2013.
 BMC has been taken over with a final bid of TL 751M, by a partnership of 51% Turkish side (Ethem Sancak and Talip Öztürk) and 49% Qatari side (QAFIC – Qatar Armed Forces Industry Committee).

 History

 Partnership with British Motor Corporation

 Exports of Austin trucks from the UK to Turkey began in 1947.
 Austin merged with Morris Motors in 1952 to form the British Motor Corporation, or BMC for short.
 BMC Turkey was formed in 1964 in İzmir by Ergün Özakat in partnership with the British Motor Corporation.
 The UK-based company held 26% of the capital, with the remainder belonging to the Turkish partners.
 Both Austin and Morris vehicles were manufactured at BMC Turkey under licence during its early years.

 1966 was the first year BMC started adding truck, light truck, tractor and engine production in its product line.
 Turkish-made Leyland 6/98 diesel engines of 120 hp were used across the line by the late 1970s.